New Physics signature in $D^0 (\bar{D}^0)\to f$ effective width asymmetries: Introduction

 In the literature, the study of the interference between direct CPV and mixing has been performed through the introduction of a non-universal weak phase defined as $\delta_f \equiv -\arg(\bar A_f/ A_f)$ where $A_f$ is the $A(D^0 \to f)$ amplitude \cite{Kagan:2009gb,Grossman:2012eb,Dighe:2013epa}.
 It is important to notice that this weak phase is irrelevant for the direct CPV as direct CPV is proportional to $|A_f|^2-|\bar A_f|^2$.
-To get an observable direct CPV it is necesary that the amplitude, $A_f$, can be written as the sum of at least two amplitudes with different relative weak and strong phases.
-So, we generalize the approach adopted in Ref.\cite{Gersabeck:2011xj} to take into account the structure of the direct CPV and to show that these relative weak and strong phases are contributing to the CPV in the effective decay widths.
-Moreover we show that even if the strong phases are too small to generate an observable direct CPV, the relative weak phase will contribute to the CPV in the effective decay widths and can compete with Standard Model contributions in some $D^0 \to f$ decay channels.
+To get non vanishing direct CPV it is necessary to write the amplitude, $A_f$, as a sum of at least two amplitudes with different relative weak and strong phases.

-The paper is organized as follows: in section \ref{GFR}, we review the general formalism to treat the interference between $D^0-\bar{D}^0$ mixing and different CP violation sources keeping open the possibilities to have direct or indirect CP violation and generalize the approach used in Ref.\cite{Gersabeck:2011xj} taking into account the structure of direct CPV.
-We show that even without CPV in mixing or without observable direct CPV, the New Physics weak phases can contribute to the effective time-integrated asymmetries.
-These contributions are new and should be included in the experimental data analysis as it could mimic the effects of indirect CPV.
-In section \ref{dkp}, we apply our generalized approach to the Cabibbo favored process $D^0 \rightarrow K^- \pi^+ $.
-Finally we conclude in section \ref{CONC}.